sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xrestop</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : X Resource Monitor
+Short desc    : X Resource Monitor
 URL          : http://www.freedesktop.org/Software/xrestop
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : A utility to monitor application usage of X resources in the X Server, and
+Descript     : A utility to monitor application usage of X resources in the X Server, and
              : display them in a manner similar to 'top'.
 This is a very useful utility
              : for tracking down application X resource usage leaks.
 ```